berserk207/berserk207.github.io/docs/projects.md

 * Set-up Jenkins for running various tests so it will be part of the deployment process.

+## Percona + Syncthing for local development database

+**Role:** Sysad

+**Tasks:**

+* Used Percona Xtrabackup to make faster and more efficient backup of the large database for use in the development environment.
+* Used Syncthing to enable faster (P2P) transfer of DB data to multiple development DB VMs.
+* JP Side adopted this method later for use in the Production environment.

 ## Puppet

+**Role:** Sysad

+**Tasks:**

+* Set up puppet to manage the main website development VMs.
+* It is ideal for this purpose since we don't want the devs to make permanent configuration modifications to the dev VMs, in order to prevent cross-environment errors.

 ## Readthedocs

+**Role:** Sysad

+**Tasks:**

+* Set up readthedocs in the office network to host docs/guides by the IT/System Departments
+* Taught the users on how to create and deploy documents to the system

 ## ELK Stack

+**Role:** Sysad

+**Tasks:**

+* Set up ELK in office network to monitor network traffic and usage.
+* Helped set up ELK in AWS to monitor access logs from the main company websites.
+* Created new metrics/graphs based on the currently available data.

 ## Jenkins Blue Ocean